These healthy after school snacks aren’t just nutritious but are fun and educational. In our house, we like to call them snacktivities!

 Complete the Pattern

 Completing patterns is a great way to boost your child’s critical thinking skills.
 But patterns in a workbook can get a little boring.
-So to amp up the fun factor, I like to take the patterns off the page and onto the plate.
-This snacktivity makes the perfect healthy after school snack and it only takes a minute to set it up.
-To recreate this snack activity, gather a few snack foods such as bite sized pieces of fruit, sliced cheese, or even nuts.
-Then place each snack in small, individual bowls.
-On a plate, use these snack pieces to create a pattern.
-Then, create the pattern once more, but leave a few blank spaces.
-Your child can then complete the pattern by choosing the correct foods to fill in the blanks.
-Once they complete the pattern, you guessed it!
-THey get to eat their snack.
+To amp up the fun factor, I like to take the patterns off the page and onto the plate.
+This snacktivity makes the perfect healthy after school snack, and it only takes a minute to set it up.

 What You Need: Healthy snacks (we used grapes, carrots, blueberries, and chocolate chips)